clover/codelab-remote-pay-cloud/README.md

 Expiration date: Anytime in the future
 ```

 This card number should pay for half of the `amount`.
 You should now see our POS properly handle Partial Auths, and initiate a new `SaleRequest` with the remaining balance.
-When you are satisfied with how our POS is handling partial auths, you can pay for the remaining balance with the physical test card we provided with your DevKit.
+When you are satisfied with how our POS is handling Partial Auths, you can pay for the remaining balance that the Clover is prompting for.

 ## Additional Resources